Conducting interviews is a core part of the human resources team, but there are several ways to go about it.

 They might not be able to bring their notes with them to an in-person interview, but they can keep them on hand for a phone interview.

-Phone interviews shorter and lower stakes than in-person interviews, which makes them ideal for the early phases of screening your candidates.
+Phone interviews are shorter and have lower stakes than in-person interviews, which makes them ideal for the early phases of screening your candidates.

 Once your ATS has performed a basic screen and you’ve selected your initial candidate pool from your available applicants, you can conduct phone interviews to select the best candidates to proceed to in-person interviews.